junior-devleague/sort-it-quickly/readme.md

 3. It recursively calls itself on those lists when the length of the list is greater than 1 (a list of length 1 is, by definition, sorted.
 This is our base case) and sets the sublist as equal to that function call, as the function call will return a sorted version of the left/right sublist, running all the way down to the base case ( list length = 1)
 4. After the recursive calling, it creates an output list and appends the left & right sublists in order (along with however many instances with a value equal to the pivot there were between those two)
 5. It returns the output list, which for sublists gets set as being equal to the left/right sublist 1 step up, or for the final case is the actual output list

-### Choto Stretch Goals
--   Create a list using user input rather than predefining it.